t4mpr/ctf-writeups/README.md

 - A **portfolio** of my cybersecurity and problem-solving skills
 - A way to **give back to the community** by sharing methodologies and insights

-If you’re also into CTFs or want to collaborate, feel free to reach out!
+If you have any questions, feel free to reach out!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=for-the-badge&logo=linkedin)](https://linkedin.com/in/smosillo)